Entrance Requirements

 A minimum of 18 units should be earned in high school.
 (A unit is one full year of a subject).
 Only courses taken in grades 9-12 are counted.
 An applicant should plan to complete at least 14 units by the end of the junior year.

 Of the 18 units, 15 must be earned in the academic areas of English, social studies, mathematics, science, and foreign language.
-Applicants will be expected to have completed at least two years of one foreign language.
+Applicants are encouraged to have completed at least two years of one foreign language.

 Courses That Meet the Unit Requirements